nickreich/stat-modeling-2015/pages/slides.md

 tagline:
 ---

+Some lectures from the course will be available as [video lectures](https://umass.echo360.com/ess/portal/section/6c47935b-4969-45f0-8498-904023f6eb3f).
+The source code and PDF files associated with the lectures will be posted below after they are presented in class.
+Source files for all slides are available from the [master branch of the GitHub repository for this course](https://github.com/nickreich/stat-modeling-2015).

 \[S=Slides \| A=Annotated Slides \| R=R Code\]

-Source files for all notes are available from the [master branch of the GitHub repository for this course](https://github.com/nickreich/stat-modeling-2015).

 <!--